muratk5n/thirdwave/en/README.md

 ---

-6000 meters pretty much covers the Mediterrenian (max depth < 6km), most of the world's oceans too actually except a few places.
+6000 meters pretty much covers the Mediterrenian (max depth < 6km), most of the world's oceans too except a few places.
 Africa energy pipelines will fall under that monitoring I bet.

 ---